chr15m/roguelike-browser-boilerplate/README.md

  * Win game
  * Lose game

 You can modify any of these simply by editing the HTML.
-If you need additional functionality such as adding clickable toggles in the settings screen then you can add to the event bindings at the bottom of `main.js` on line `994`.
+If you need additional functionality such as adding clickable toggles in the settings screen then you can add to the event bindings at the bottom of `main.js` from line `1006`.

 You can add a new screen by cloning one of the existing screens and using the `showScreen()` command to show a particular screen using its `id` like this: `showScreen("myscreen")`.
 Make sure you give each new screen a unique `id` like this: